 If you have already spoken with your counselor and your high school offers dual credit classes, please move on to Step 2.

 Students who have completed the online OTC application within the last year do not need to reapply.

 Note: The application does not register you for classes.

 Guided self-placement is an alternative to timed placement tests like the ACT.
-It is important that you make an informed and wise choice about your class placement.
-With the help of our Self-Placement Guidelines, it will be your responsibility to decide which English and math classes are the best fit for you.
+Review the Self-Placement Guidelines to determine which English, math and science classes are the best fit for you.
 It is important that you make an informed and wise choice about your placement.

-Fall 2016 deadlines for completed applications and submitted registration forms:
+Spring 2017 deadlines for completed applications and registration form submissions:

 After you are registered for classes, make payment arrangements before the payment deadline.

-Log in to your myOTC account, then select the AccessOTC tab and either the QuikPay or My Payment Plan link to get started.
+To get started, log in to your myOTC account, then select the AccessOTC tab and QuikPay or My Payment Plan link.
 If you have trouble accessing your myOTC account, please contact the OTC Help Desk.
 For all payment information, see Tuition Payment Information.

 Note: Dual Credit students are not eligible for Financial Aid.
 Payment arrangements must be made each semester.
 If you are dropped from your class(es), you will not receive credit for your course which may affect your high school graduation.

 *This will open up the log in page for your MyOTC.